thegricean/si-paradigms/models/linking hypotheses/linkinghypotheses.md

     ## 2       Y 0.25
     ## 3   XandY 0.50

-With this model, we could revisit the logistic regression linking function explored above: the log odds of categorical response is a function of the (filtered) speaker probability of that utterance in a particular world state w and given a probability threshold *θ*.
+With this model, we could revisit the logistic regression linking function explored above: the log odds of categorical response is a function of the (filtered) speaker probability of that utterance in a particular world state w and given a probability threshold *θ* (in the example below, *θ* is 0.12 - a totally arbitrary value).

 ``` r
 binary <- add_column(binary, speaker_renorm_probability = 0)